rootwork/rootwork.org/hugo/content/about.md

   than you think.

 draft: false
+disable_feed: false # Change to 'true' to exclude from RSS etc.
+unlisted: false # Change to 'true' to exclude from search, lists, sitemaps, and feeds.

 featured: false
 toc: false

 showDate: false
 showReadTime: false
 showShare: false

+# menu: main

+# featureImage: 'feature.jpg' # Top image on post.
+# featureImageShade: true # Add a translucent shade to the image to make overlaid text easier to read.
+# featureImageAlt: 'Description of image' # Alternative text for featured image.
+# featureImageCreditFlickr: 'username'
+# featureImageCreditCustom: 'Top image credit Flickr user [username](https://www.flickr.com/photos/username).'
+# thumbnail: 'thumbnail.jpg' # Image in lists of posts.
+# shareImage: 'share.jpg' # For SEO and social media snippets.
+Falls back to thumbnail (if set) or featureImage.

+codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
+codeLineNumbers: false # Override global value for showing of line numbers within code block.
+figurePositionShow: false # Override global value for showing the figure label.

+# keywords: # Pages do not have tags or categories; add keywords here to include them in metadata for SEO.
 ---

 <svg width="20" height="20" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 6000 3810">